Our pick of the best running shoes for supination:

 10. Sof Sole Athlete Performance

-These shoe inserts for supination can give you an added comfort and a snugger fit but may elevate your feet too much (if the regular insoles they replace are thinner) causing a tighter instep.
+These shoe inserts for supination can give you added comfort and a snugger fit but may elevate your feet too much (if the regular insoles they replace are thinner) causing a tighter instep.

 11. Sof Sole High Arch Performance